 Cremations have become increasingly commonplace in the United States.
 Indeed, just over half of all individuals who pass in a given year are selecting cremation for their final disposition.
-The fact that a cremation is selected as the means for final disposition of a deceased individual doesn’t negate the importance of a funeral or some type of memorial service.
-There are significant reasons why a memorial service important for family and friends when deceased loved one is cremated.
+The fact that cremation is selected as the means for final disposition of a deceased individual doesn’t negate the importance of a funeral or some type of memorial service.
+There are significant reasons why a memorial service important for family and friends when the deceased loved one is cremated.

-Types of Memorial Services When Cremation is Selected
+Types of Memorial Services When Cremation Is Selected

 Before discussing some of the important benefits of a memorial service when a deceased is to be cremated, a presentation of some of the more common types of memorial services that accompany cremation is helpful.